 The question that arises is, how do I provide my employees with all relevant information if Confluence fails?

-Confluence offers a so-called "Read Only" version here.
+Confluence offers a so-called "Read Only" version.
 This is normally used when your admins activate the maintenance mode.
-The big advantage of this is that the entire wiki, including the database, is still available to all users.
+The great advantage of this is that the entire wiki, including the database, is still available to all users.

 However, the Read Only mode must always be activated manually first, which is difficult to do when the system is inactive.